jingzh95/COHERENCE_WP2_additional/README.md

 The numerator of the "prevalence" follows the original definition - including old and new patients/users;

-The age is defined with respect to 2021;
+The age is defined at the time of matching;

 National stats of drug: https://www.norpd.no/Prevalens.aspx